ion-fusion/fusion-java/fusion/src/howto_build.md

 * `bin/fusion`, the Ion Fusion command-line interface (CLI) utility.
 * `docs/fusiondoc/fusion.html`, the documentation for the Ion Fusion language.
-* `docs/javadoc/index.html`, the documentation for the Ion Fusion library interface, for integrating Ion Fusion into your application.
+* `docs/javadoc/index.html`, the documentation for the `fusion-java` API, for integrating Ion Fusion into your Java application.
 * `lib/`, with the Ion Fusion JAR files required for integration.

 To experiment with the CLI, you can add the `bin` directory to your PATH: